zxcnmmmmm/EMF-GAN-Efficient-Multilayer-Fusion-GAN-for-text-to-image-synthesis/README.md

 ## Test
 ### Data
-Download the preprocessed metadata for birds coco and save them to data/< br > Download the birds image data.
-Extract them to data/birds/.Raw text data of CUB dataset is avaiable here< br >
+Download the preprocessed metadata for birds coco and save them to data/<br />
+Download the birds image data.
+Extract them to data/birds/.Raw text data of CUB dataset is avaiable here<br />
 Download coco dataset and extract the images to data/coco/

 ### Pretrained Model
-Download the pre-trained text encoder for CUB and save it to ../bird/< br > Download the pre-trained text encoder for coco and save it to ../bird/< br > EMF-GAN for bird.
-Download and save it to models/bird/< br > EMF-GAN for coco.
+Download the pre-trained text encoder for CUB and save it to ../bird/<br />
+Download the pre-trained text encoder for coco and save it to ../bird/<br />
+EMF-GAN for bird.
+Download and save it to models/bird/<br />
+EMF-GAN for coco.
 Download and save it to models/coco/